 Network data and/or analytics may not always be available/implemented in all networks.

-When an end user subscribes to or is provided an analytics service, the end user understands that the assessment is predicated on the statistical evaluation of data available on the current call along with data on other similar calls.
-Consequently, he/she may receive false positive and false negative messages on some of their incoming calls.
+The analytics operation is predicated on the statistical evaluation of data available on the current call along with data on other similar calls.
+When end users subscribe to or are provided an analytic service, they will be informed that they may receive false positive and false negative messages on some of their incoming calls.

 It is expected that some service providers will delegate the delivery of the final call information display (including TN, calling name, and the results of verification) to an analytics provider.
 For those cases, the analytics provider is expected to adhere to the application of privacy rules for the calling number and name portions of the display; i.e., an "Anonymous" message would be displayed for name and TN.